English Français

 Documentation / User's manual in Python : PDF version

 XI.2.
-Calibration classes, distance functions, observations and model
+Calibration classes, distance and likelihood functions, observations and model

 XI.2.
-Calibration classes, distance functions, observations and model
+Calibration classes, distance and likelihood functions, observations and model

-This section introduces the common part of all analysis in the Calibration module.
-Indeed the methods discussed hereafter will be using the same architecture and will be needing a common list of items listed here:
+This section introduces the common elements of all analyses in the Calibration module.
+Indeed the methods discussed hereafter will be using the same architecture and will require a common set of items, listed below:

-• the model have to be settled as this is what one wants to calibrate.
-It can comes either as a Relauncher::TRun instance, as a Launcher::TCode or a Launcher's function.
-This part is introduced in Section XI.2.1 (for the general concept and the difference with the usual organisation of model definition) and discussed later-on (mainly for the TCalibration-inheriting object constructor) in Section XI.2.3 and in the dedicated section in each method.
+• a model has to be set up as this is what one wants to calibrate.
+It can come either as a Relauncher::TRun instance, as a Launcher::TCode or a Launcher function.
+This part is introduced in Section XI.2.1 (for the general concept and the difference with the usual organisation of model definition) and discussed later on (mainly in relation to the constructor of TCalibration-derived objects) in Section XI.2.3 and in the dedicated section in each method;

-• the reference observations have to be defined once and for all so that the model can be run for every newly define set of parameter's value (every new configuration).
-This part is discussed first in Section XI.2.1 and the way to provide them is also partly discussed in Section XI.2.2.
+• a reference observations have to be defined once and for all so that the model can be run for each newly defined set of parameter values (every new configuration).
+This part is discussed first in Section XI.2.1 and the way to provide them is also partly discussed in Section XI.2.2;

-• a distance function as to be created, usually within the calibration instance, to be able to quantify how close the model under study can mimic a set of reference observations.
+• a distance or likelihood function has to be created, usually within the calibration instance, to quantify how well the model under study reproduces the reference observations.
 This part is discussed in Section XI.2.2.

 • a main object has to be created, a calibration method instance, that inherits from the TCalibration class.
 This is discussed in Section XI.2.3.

 XI.2.1.
-General introduction on data and model definition
+General introduction to data and model definition

-All calibration problem will have, at least, two TDataServer objects:
+All calibration problems will have at least two TDataServer objects:

-• The reference one, usually called tdsRef, which contains the observations (both input and output attributes) onto which the calibration is about to be performed.
+• The reference one, usually called tdsRef, contains the observations (both input and output attributes) on which the calibration is to be performed.
 It is generally read from a simple input file as done below:

 tdsRef = DataServer.TDataServer("reference", "my reference")